-Launched in 2018, the Vermont Youth Orchestra Association offers an instrumental lesson program for students interested in learning to play the violin, viola, or cello.
+Launched in 2018, the Vermont Youth Orchestra Association offers an instrumental lesson program for students interested in learning to play the violin, viola, cello, double bass, oboe, clarinet, bassoon, French horn, trumpet, trombone, tuba, and percussion.
 Through studying with an experienced teacher, students will improve their technique, learn important repertoire, and gain valuable performance experience.
-Lessons take place at the Elley-Long Music Center or satellite studio at the First Congregational Church in St. Albans.
-Please visit www.vyo.org or email Patricia Jancova at patricia@vyo.org for more information.
+Lessons take place at the Elley-Long Music Center.
+Additional string lessons are offered at the satellite studio at the First Congregational Church in St. Albans, and percussion lessons are offered at the satellite studio in Essex.
+Please visit www.vyo.org or email Eddy Malave at eddy@vyo.org for more information.